 Diversity Training Isn’t Working.
-Why Not?A BRINK interview with Professor of Journalism at New York University
+Why Not?A BRINK interview with

 The Black Lives Matter movement has prompted hundreds of conversations inside companies in recent weeks about how to tackle workplace diversity.
 Diversity has become a big business, with a plethora of consultants and chief diversity officers; however, the sector appears to have had little impact on opportunities for minorities, and particularly African Americans, to reach the top positions in companies in the United States.
 African Americans make up 13% of the U.S. population, but currently constitute less than 1% of Fortune 500 CEOs.

 Pamela Newkirk is a professor of journalism at New York University and the author of Diversity, Inc: The Failed Promise of a Billion-Dollar Business, which examines diversity efforts in academia, the arts and corporate America.